shuaibiyy/ipps/README.md

 ### Field Exclusion

 The UI allows users to exclude provider fields of their choosing.
 I opted for allowing exclusion rather that requiring inclusion as the latter can get a bit tiresome pretty quickly.
 This, of course, is based on the assumption that the user finds the majority of fields useful.

+__Note on address field exclusion:__ address fields, i.e., provider street address, city, state, and zip code, are combined into a single field called __address__ on the UI.
+Therefore, excluding an address field translates into in an omission of only that field from the addresses displayed.
+For example, excluding zip code would result in addresses without zip codes.

 ### Sorting